 - Persons belonging to minorities may be more likely to be excluded from health care because they lack resources or official documentation, or because of stigma or discrimination.
 States should ensure access for minorities to health care, including for those without health insurance or identification papers.

-View: COVID-19 and Minority Rights: Overview and Promising Practices (PDF)
+For further information: COVID-19 and Minority Rights: Overview and Promising Practices

 - The International Labour Organisation estimates that some 1.25 billion workers will suffer job losses related to the pandemic, which translates to 38% of the global workforce rendering many millions of people more vulnerable to risky or exploitative employment.
 At the same time, responses to trafficking may be undermined, with shelters and support services facing cutbacks, and policing efforts potentially being affected by the pandemic.